 Professor Ling has been a Fellow of the American Physical Society since 2005.
 He joined the faculty of Brown University in 1996.
 A 1984 graduate of Wuhan University, China, he received his M.S. from the Chinese Academy of Sciences in 1987 and his Ph.D. from the University of Connecticut in 1992.
-He has done postdoctoral research at Yale University (1992-1994) and the NEC Research Institute at Princeton (1994-1996).
-He was a visiting professor at Delft University of Technology in the Netherlands from 2002-2003 and a guest professor at Wuhan University from 2002-2005, a China Thousand-Talent Plan (千人计划) Visiting Professor at Southeast University (Nanjing) from 2015-2018.
-During 2018-2021, Prof. Ling will be a visiting professor (and was the founding director for the Institute for Advanced Study from Jan.2018-Jan.2019) at Soochow University in Suzhou, China.
+He has done postdoctoral research at Yale University (1992-1994) and the NEC Research Institute in Princeton, NJ (1994-1996).
+He was a visiting professor at Delft University of Technology in the Netherlands from 2002-2003 and a guest professor at Wuhan University from 2002-2005, a China Thousand-Talent Plan (千人计划) Visiting Professor at Southeast University (Nanjing) from 2015-2017.
+During 2018-2020, Prof. Ling was a visiting professor (and was the founding director for the Institute for Advanced Study from Jan.2018-Jan.2019) at Soochow University in Suzhou, China.
 Professor Ling received a Research Innovation Award from the Research Corporation in 1998, and he was an A.P.
 Sloan Fellow from 1998-2001 and a J.S.
 Guggenheim Fellow from 2002-2003.

 Xinsheng Sean Ling.
 "DNA sequencing using nanopores and kinetic proofreading."
 Quantitative Biology, 2020. |